CodeMC/Documentation/docs/faq.md

 ```

 ----
-## How can my projec(s) be added to CodeMC?
+## How can my project(s) be added to CodeMC?
 To get your project(s) added, join the [CodeMC Discord][Discord] and contact an Administrator.
 When doing so, make sure to follow those basic guides:

 - Provide your GitHub username.
 GitHub is the main system to login on the site.
-- You need to have at least one open source project (Private repositories don't count).
+- You need to have at least one open-source project (private repositories don't count).

 Please stay patient when requesting to be added as we might have other things to do.

 ----
 ## My project isn't about Minecraft.
 Can I still be added?
 Yes, you can.

-CodeMC accept nearly every open source project, as long as it is Java-based (And follows the points in the above FAQ entry).
+CodeMC accepts nearly every open-source project, as long as it is Java-based (and follows the points in the above FAQ entry).

 ----
 ## I can't access any job configuration or folders in my Organisation.
 What is happening?